faizaan1abd/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

     ```

     Applications for both C# and Python have been provided, as well as a sample text file you'll use to test the summarization.
 Both apps feature the same functionality.

-11. Open the built-in code editor, and observe the text file that you'll be summarizing with your model located at `text-files/sample-text.txt`.
+11. Open the built-in code editor and observe the text file that you'll be summarizing with your model located at `text-files/sample-text.txt`.
 Use the following command to open the lab     files in the code editor.

     ```bash
     code .